Honda e review: range, battery & charging

 |131-137 miles||35.5kWh||5hrs 15mins (0-100%, 7.4kW)||36mins (10-80%, 100kW)|

-The Honda e has a rather short range compared to rivals like the Renault ZOE and BMW i3, but it’s on par with the MINI Electric and the entry-level BYD Dolphin – although the BYD costs roughly £12,000 less than the Honda.
+The Honda e offers a pretty short range compared to alternative electric city cars like the Fiat 500 and Ora Funky Cat, but it’s on par with the MINI Electric and the entry-level BYD Dolphin – although the BYD costs roughly £12,000 less than the Honda.
 Standard rapid charging capability also means the occasional long journey should be more than achievable.
 Cables for charging from Type 2 or three-pin sockets are included, and there’s dedicated cable storage under the boot floor.

 The Honda plugs in through a socket on top of the bonnet, which is convenient for parking nose-in or alongside a charger.
 Honda has also ensured the socket area doesn’t fill with water when it rains, as there’s a drainage hole built in.

 Honda e range

-The Honda’s official range varies from 131 to 137 miles depending on whether you go for 17 or 16-inch wheels, Our Advance test car had 17-inch wheels and we drove it in wintery, storm-force winds and rain, including a lot of motorway miles, so we can say you should expect a range of about 80 miles in the absolute worst-case scenario, with closer to 100 being the norm in everyday driving.
+The Honda’s official range varies from 131 to 137 miles depending on whether you go for 17 or 16-inch wheels.
+Our Advance test car had 17-inch alloys and we drove it in wintry, storm-force winds and rain, including a lot of motorway miles, so we can say you should expect a range of about 80 miles in the absolute worst-case scenario, with closer to 100 being the norm in everyday driving.

-We’d expect to see 100 miles or more in warmer conditions, even with a few motorway miles, and it’s likely that you’ll get close to the official range if you spend most of your time in town, where electric cars are most efficient.
+We’d expect to see that in warmer conditions, even with a few motorway miles included, and it’s likely you’ll get close to the official range number if you spend most of your time in town, where electric cars are most efficient.
 That's more than enough for many people's daily motoring, but you can go a lot further without topping up in one of the rivals mentioned above.

-Most buyers will charge from a standard 7.4kW home wallbox, which will give you a full battery in just over five hours, while plugging the Honda e into a standard domestic socket will see 100% battery in under 16 hours.
-Unlike a lot of electric cars, the Honda doesn’t accept a three-phase charge, which includes any public AC charger or home wallbox capable of 11kW or up.
-Plug into one of those (fairly rare and normally found in industrial units or campsites), and the car will top up at a third of the charger’s maximum rate – i.e. 3.6kW from an 11kW charger.
+Most Honda e buyers will charge from a standard 7.4kW home wallbox, which will give you a full battery in just over five hours, while plugging into a standard domestic socket will see 100% battery achieved in under 16 hours.
+Unlike a lot of electric cars, the Honda doesn’t accept three-phase power, which includes any public AC charger or home wallbox capable of 11kW or faster.